Rigua001/SkillCourtpi/README.md

 # SkillCourtpi
-Allows the Raspberry pi to obtain information from app to output sound
+Allows the Raspberry pi to obtain information from app to output audio from youtube.